raspring/Predicting-Supplier-Cost-Volatility-under-Tariff-Changes/README.md

 Run successfully with python version 3.13.5 and the requirements located in this repository

-This will use a linear regression to predict the total landed cost of various shipments based on paramters including the tariff rate.
+This will use a linear regression to predict the total landed cost of various shipments based on parameters including the tariff rate.

 fyi api is a bit finnicky on the input data types - I got hung up on plain text " vs hypertext " for like 30 min.
 Here is example input to the model